ulima-ailab/idic-facial-emotion-detector/README.md

 - **web-vitals** (Version: ^2.1.4)
   - *Description*: Web Vitals is used for measuring the performance of your web application.

-Replace the placeholders (e.g., `Project Name`, `Brief project description goes here`, etc.) with your specific project information.
-This README template should serve as a starting point to document your React.js project effectively.

 # Creación de Reconocimiento Facial en Tiempo Real con JavaScript
 Hacemos una aplicación de reconocimiento facial usando la librería [face-api](https://github.com/justadudewhohacks/face-api.js/)